-During the Jewish ghetto liquidation scene, a Jewish boy being dragged by two SS soldiers is shot and killed by a third SS man as the SS soldiers walk towards him.
+During the Jewish ghetto liquidation scene, a Jewish boy being dragged by two SS soldiers is shot and killed by a third SS man as the other soldiers walk towards him.
 What follows is a heated exchange between the two SS soldiers.
 In the subtitles of the DVD version, it is possible to see exactly what is being said in the original German.
 The text translates as: "Just what did you think you were shooting at, are you crazy?
 With this rifle you could have shot me!
 You came that close to shooting me!"
 The second soldier then says something that includes "Entschuldigung", which is "apologies" in German.
-The NCO then responds with: "What do we call excuses here?
+The NCO then responds with, "What do we call excuses here?
 You are certainly crazy!"
-Thus, the translation sheds light that the SS soldier was not concerned that the Jewish boy had just been murdered, but rather that the SS soldier was in the line of fire.
+Thus, the translation sheds light that the SS soldier was not concerned that the Jewish boy had just been murdered, but rather that he himself was in the line of fire.

 In October 1980, author Thomas Keneally was on his way back to Australia after a book signing, when he stopped en route to the airport to buy a new briefcase in a Beverly Hills luggage shop owned by Leopold Pfefferberg, who had been one of the 1,200 saved by Oskar Schindler.
 In the fifty minutes Keneally spent waiting for his credit card payment to clear, Pfefferberg persuaded him to go to the back room where the shopkeeper kept two cabinets filled with documents he had collected.
 Pfefferberg, who had told his story to every writer and producer who ever came into his store, eventually wore down Keneally's reluctance, and the writer chose to make the story into his next book.